JAMB 2026/2027 Cut Off Mark for Petroleum Engineering

 10Federal University of Technology, Owerri (FUTO)220 and above

-1University’s competitivenessTop-tier universities like UNILAG, UI, and UNIPORT often have higher cut-off marks due to high demand.
+1University’s competitivenessTop tier universities such as UNILAG, UI, and UNIPORT often have higher cut off marks due to high demand.

 1Aim HighSet a target score of at least 250 to increase your chances of admission into competitive universities.

-4Stay UpdatedLastly, admission requirements change from time to time, hence stay updated and follow the right procedures to apply.
+4Stay UpdatedFinally, admission requirements can change periodically.
+Stay informed and follow the proper procedures to apply.

 Other Admission Requirements for Petroleum Engineering